bseltz-cohesity/scripts/oracle/python/protectOracle/README.md

 * -z, --timezone: e.g. 'America/Los_Angeles' (optional: default is America/New_York)
 * -is, --incrementalsla: (optional: default is 60)
 * -fs, --fullsla: (optional: default is 120)
-* -sd, --storagedomain: (optional: default is DefaultStorageDomain)
+* -sd, --storagedomain: (optional) default is DefaultStorageDomain)
+* -l, --deletelogdays: (optional) delete logs after X days (default is none)
+* -pause, --pause: (optional) pause future runs
+* -np, --nopersistmounts: (optional) do not persist mount points (default is to persist)
+* -pm, --persistmounts: (optional) re-enable persist mount points (if it was previously disabled)